 How can GoHenry help with rewarding kids for doing chores?

-GoHenry is a prepaid debit card for kids with an app that helps parents to give their children pocket money for doing chores.
-With GoHenry, parents can quickly and easily pay their child's pocket money, give them money for completing paid tasks, or put the money they earn towards a larger goal.
-This will help children feel motivated to continue doing their chores and help them learn the importance of work and responsibility — as well as learning the value of money.
+GoHenry is a prepaid debit card for kids with a companion app that makes it easy for parents to give their children pocket money for doing chores.
+With GoHenry, parents can quickly and easily set up tasks and pay their child's pocket money when they are marked complete.
+This helps children learn responsibility and the value of work.